-In 2015, we continued our strategy to increase our brand-recognition to make it easier for our Associates to introduce USANA to customers.
-In this regard, we expanded our relationship with Dr. Mehmet Oz and became a Trusted Partner and Sponsor of The Dr. Oz Show.
-Under this partnership, USANA products are regularly featured on The Dr. Oz Show.
-This partnership has helped drive growth in North America and our other regions around the world by increasing awareness and recognition of the USANA brand.
-Each episode of The Dr. Oz Show that features a USANA product is translated into the predominant language of a particular USANA market and made available to Associates in that market via YouTube and other social media outlets for use in promoting the USANA brand.
-Additionally, viewers of The Dr. Oz Show are able to purchase USANA products via a direct link on The Dr. Oz Show website.
-We plan on continuing this partnership in 2016.
+In 2016, we continued our strategy to increase our brand-recognition to make it easier for our Associates to introduce USANA to customers.
+In this regard, we continued our relationship with Dr. Mehmet Oz as a Trusted Partner and Sponsor of The Dr. Oz Show.
+While this partnership is focused on our North America region, it is intended to increase awareness and recognition of the USANA brand in our other regions as well.
+Under this partnership, USANA products are regularly featured on The Dr. Oz Show and viewers of the show are able to purchase USANA products via a direct link on The Dr. Oz Show website.